evavro/CSS-Morph/README.md

 It acts as an automatized interface to jQuery's 'animate' utility.
 Certain animations have been manually re-implemented in order to eliminate dependency on jQuery UI.

+NOTE: Morph is still very beta and several of the basic features are still under construction.
+Progressing quickly though!

 Installation
 --------